kirangeofran/tp/docs/DeveloperGuide.md

 #### Find Command
 ##### Overview
-The "find command" is a feature that allows user to search a book in the library based on the given keyword. find command will find any books that contains the keyword and show the user in the form of list.
+The "find command" is a feature that allows user to search a book or user in the library based on the given keyword. find command will find any books (if the book function is called) or user (if the user function is called) that contains the keyword and show the book in the form of list.
 If no books are found with the given keyword, the application will show a message for no result.

 ##### Implementation Details
 How?
-The "FindCommand" upon execution will:
+The "FindCommand", if find /by book is called, upon execution will:
 - Check if keyword argument is empty, and process exception when empty keyword is given by user.
 - If with keyword argument, but no book available in the array list, `EmptyListException` is thrown and handled.
 - Books are filtered based on the given keyword.
-- All the filtered books are output to user in a list.
+- All the filtered books are output to user in a list. if find /by user is called, will:
+- Split command accordingly to extract username.
+- Check if

 ![FindCommandDiagram.png](images%2FFindCommandDiagram.png)